Tuplanolla/composition-98/notes.md

 * move on to the small blue cluster,
 * enter the big blue region,
 * traverse the big cluster clockwise and
-* halt in the yellow region
+* halt in the big yellow region

 or